Chinese ski instructors attract compatriots to Swiss resorts

 Xu said his home, Chongli County, which is three hours from Beijing, already has four ski resorts in operation and is planning to construct a few more.

-The training program should show Chinese visitors there is more to Switzerland than the chocolate, Xu said.
+The training programme should show Chinese visitors there is more to Switzerland than the chocolate, Xu said.